womenrising/womenrising/README.md

 ##Women supporting women in tech and business.

-Women Rising is an open source project to help with the advancement of women by assisting them in finding female peers and mentors in their respective fields.
-Our goal making this open source is to give mainly women but anyone who is looking to get into development, a place to display their awesome skills as well as try to give feedback to people on their code.
-All this is to be done in a respectable way so any contributor should review our code of conduct at [Code Of Conduct](https://github.com/kma3a/womenrising/blob/master/CODE_OF_CONDUCT.md).
+Women Rising is a website that helps to permote women by assisting them in finding female peers and mentors in their field.

+The website for women rising has become an open source project.
+Our goal in making this open source is to give mainly women but anyone who is looking to get into development or someone who is just looking for a project to help out with, a place to display their awesome skills as well as try to give feedback to people on their code.
+All this is to be done in a respectable way, any contributor should review our code of conduct at [Code Of Conduct](https://github.com/kma3a/womenrising/blob/master/CODE_OF_CONDUCT.md).
 If you have any complaint please let us know by sending an email to info@womenrising.co and we will do our best to address them!

 ###Versions